 Are there any prerequisite courses for the Program?
 Is this Program meant for students with undergraduate studies in economics?
 Which math courses are recommended as preparation for the Program?

 An undergraduate degree in economics is not a requirement for admission to the Program.
-However, substantial coursework in economics is one factor that tends to strengthen an application for admission to the Program.
+However, substantial coursework in economics is one factor that tends to strengthen an application for admission.
 Also, economics is a highly quantitative discipline.
-For that reason, substantial coursework in mathematics, probability and statistics, and other quantitative subjects is another factor that can strengthen an application for admission.
-At least two courses in calculus as well as courses in intermediate microeconomics and intermediate macroeconomics are specifically required for admission to the program.
+For that reason, substantial coursework in mathematics, probability and statistics, and other quantitative subjects also can strengthen an application.
+Courses in linear algebra and mathematical statistics are highly recommended but not required.
+At least two courses in calculus, a course in intermediate microeconomics, and a course in intermediate macroeconomics are specifically required for admission to the Program.
+If these four courses do not already appear on your transcript, please indicate on the Economics Supplemental Information form your plans to complete these courses before matriculation.

 Neither the Economics Department nor the Graduate School specify minimum GRE scores for admission to the Masters of Science in Economics Program.